 At Wybunbury Delves, we are improving teaching and learning through exploring how we can ensure our children are independent thinkers and learners in school.
 If we think of the brain as a muscle and intelligence as something that grows with exercise, we are asking our children to have 'lively' brains not 'lazy' brains.

-The new Curriculum presents an opportunity to design learning that challenges our children to be part of the learning process as equal learning partners.
+The Curriculum presents an opportunity to design learning that challenges our children to be part of the learning process as equal learning partners.
 In school we strive to create a Learning Culture.
 We want our children to have the disposition to lead and take responsibility for their own Learning Journey.
 They need to adopt a learning attitude that is ready and willing to think and learn with a sense of urgency and commitment.
 Children need to recognise that no-one can make that journey for them.

 Click here to read our SPARK approach.